njarin/earp/README.md

 # Purpose:

 Establish a research experiments post and message board for communication between Established Autogenics lab personnel and university faculty.

+To get started just visit the [Heroku app](http://ea-research-portal.herokuapp.com/) and register as either faculty or staff.